 Is your child active?

-Has your child experienced an accident or injury that might have caused hip damage?
+Has your child had an accident or injury that might have caused hip damage?

 If your child's symptoms include pain, where is the pain located?